SQL Engine beta v8.5x

 Getting Started

-To start using the SQL Engine, make sure you have JSON logs and naviage to the drop down and choose SQL Analytics
+To start using the SQL Engine, make sure you have JSON logs and navigate to the dropdown and choose SQL Analytics.
+There is also a keyboard shortcut ^+⇧+f or ⌘+⇧+f to quickly open the SQL Engine.

 The SQL Engine uses WebAssembly to run SQL queries in the browser with DuckDB.
 When the SQL Engine is first opened, DuckDB WASM is downloaded and initialized in the browser.
 This could take a while if you are on a slow connection.
 The SQL Engine then reads only the JSON logs and creates a virtual table in DuckDB.
 This allows you to run SQL queries against your data in real-time.